 Full moon

-Et is full moon in India.
+It's a full moon in India.
 Time for self-reflection, meditation and inner reflection.
-I have never really thought about death.
+I've never really thought about death before.
 It has always been a boundary for me, the thing that defines our existence in a negative way.
 Finitude throws us back on ourselves, or so I thought.
 I somewhat agreed with Heidegger here.
 Something [...]

 The bearable lightness of being